vuejs/docs/src/guide/events.md

 # Event Handling

+<VideoLesson href="https://vueschool.io/lessons/user-events-in-vue-3?friend=vuejs" title="Learn how to handle events on Vue School">Learn how to handle events in a free Vue School lesson</VideoLesson>

 ## Listening to Events

 We can use the `v-on` directive, which we typically shorten to the `@` symbol, to listen to DOM events and run some JavaScript when they're triggered.
 The usage would be `v-on:click="methodName"` or with the shortcut, `@click="methodName"`